cbpspratap/cbpspratap/README.md

 email: cbpspratap@gmail.com

-I will be publishing my SQL & Tableau training materials here, you can use it to learn and grow.
+I will be publishing my SQL & Tableau training materials here.

 Click on the banner below to access the SQL Training course.